 - It’s FAST!
-Your salmon will cook in about 7-10 minutes flat!
+Your salmon will cook in about 7-10 minutes flat, perfect for busy weeknights.

-You’ll need the following ingredients to make this delicious Air Fryer Teriyaki Salmon:
+You’ll need the following ingredients to make this delicious Air Fryer Teriyaki Salmon Recipe:

-Soy Sauce: Since the sauce will be boiled down and concentrated, low sodium works best.
+Soy Sauce: Since the sauce will be boiled down and concentrated, low-sodium soy sauce works best.

 HOW TO MAKE AIR FRYER TERIYAKI SALMON: STEP BY STEP

 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the printable recipe card below!

 Step 1: Whisk together all ingredients for the teriyaki sauce and set aside.